 Where to see polar bears

-Seal’s dread, whale’s bane, the ever-wandering one – all of these are names for the sometimes terrifying, often elusive, always majestic polar bear.
+Seal’s dread, whale’s bane, ever-wandering one – all of these are names for the sometimes terrifying, often elusive, always majestic polar bear.

 But where is the best place to see these amazing apex predators?